wiris/wiris-moodle-docker/README.md

 ### Can I run two different Moodle instances simultaneously with this tool?

-No.

-One Moodle Instance only can be run at the same time with this method.

-You will need to update the value of the `WIRIS_MOODLE_BRANCH` variable and run `stop` + `install` + `start` commands, every time in order to switch between Moodle instances.
+Yes.

+You will need to repeate the 01.1 and 2 sections for each instance of moodle that you want to run.

 ### What is the complete list of WIRIS MathType Moodle plugins?